 The OPUC’s general rate order related to Trojan has been subject to litigation in various state courts, including rulings by the Oregon Court of Appeals and petitions to the Oregon Supreme Court filed by parties opposed to the OPUC’s order, including the Utility Reform Project(URP) and the Citizens Utility Board (CUB).

 In August 2000, PGE entered into agreements with the CUB and the staff of the OPUC to settle the litigation related to PGE’s recovery of its investment in the Trojan plant.
 Under the agreements, the CUB agreed to withdraw from the litigation and to support the settlement as the means to resolve the Trojan litigation.
 The OPUC approved the accounting and ratemaking elements of the settlement on September 29, 2000.
 As a result of these approvals, PGE’s investment in Trojan is no longer included in rates charged to customers, either through a return on or a return of that investment.
 Collection of ongoing decommissioning costs at Trojan is not affected by the settlement agreements or the September 29, 2000 OPUC order.
 With the CUB’s withdrawal, the URP is the one remaining significant adverse party in the litigation.
 The URP has indicated that it plans to continue to challenge the settlement and the original OPUC order allowing PGE recovery of and a return on its investment in Trojan.
+Although no assurances can be given, Enron believes that the ultimate resolution of these matters will not have a material adverse effect on its financial position or results of operations.

 Azurix Litigation.
 In October 2000, several class actions were filed against Enron, Azurix and several of Enron’s officers and directors, alleging that some or all of the defendants violated Section 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder and Sections 11, 12 and 15 of the Securities Act of 1933.
 The plaintiffs alleged that defendants made misrepresentations and omissions related to Azurix’s performance between June 9, 1999 and August 8, 2000.
 The lawsuits were consolidated into one lawsuit in the United States District Court for the Southern District of Texas.
 The plaintiffs seek rescission and compensatory damages, expert fees and attorney’s fees.
 The defendants have moved to dismiss this lawsuit.
-Enron intends to vigorously defend thislawsuit.
+Enron intends to vigorously defend this lawsuit.

-Enron cannot predict the outcome of these actions.
 Although no assurances can be given, Enron believes that the ultimate resolution of these matters will not have a material adverse effect on its financial position or results of operations.